 Common stock is the standard stock that most of you think of when you think of the stock market.
-Each share entitles you to a fractional ownership and vote in a company.
+Each share entitles you to fractional ownership and vote in a company.
 It may come with a dividend payment.
 It allows you to enter the company’s annual meeting and submit shareholder resolutions.
-Preferred stock however, is very different.
+Preferred stock, however, is very different.

-Preferred stock is more like a perpetuity paid by a company than a standard share of stock.
+Preferred stock is more like perpetuity paid by a company than a standard share of stock.
 The key differences of preferred stock, in general, are that it does not give the owner a vote and it pays a fixed dividend.

 For investors nearing retirement, preferred stock can be a very good income stream.
 If a company has to stop paying the dividend on common stock, the shareholders are out of luck.
 If a company suspends a dividend on preferred stock, it is generally required to make catch-up payments at a later date.

 There are risks to preferred stock.
-In many aspects, it is treated like a bond with no repayment date.
+In many aspects, it is treated as a bond with no repayment date.
 Some preferred shares may be callable, meaning the company has the right to buy the stock back whether you like it or not.
 Or they may be convertible, meaning the company can turn the preferred shares into common shares if the board of directors votes to do so.

-In the event a company fails and assets are liquidated, bondholders are the first to be paid.
+In the event, a company fails and assets are liquidated, bondholders are the first to be paid.
 Once all debts are paid, preferred shareholders are paid back for the value of their stock with any leftover funds.
 If any money is still left after that, the funds are divided up among owners of common shares.

-Preferred stock functions more like a bond than a stock in many ways.
+Preferred stock functions more like a bond than stock in many ways.
 Because of this, preferred stock may be rated by the major debt rating agencies, such as Moody’s and Standard and Poor’s.
 Those ratings help you judge the viability of continued payments.

 I do not own any preferred stock, but I am not opposed to doing so in the future.
 It is important to keep a diversified portfolio, and preferred shares are a great tool to stay diversified as you near retirement or hope to avoid market volatility.
 You can buy preferred stock through your stock broker similar to any other stock transaction.